martinnicolas/interactors_mindmap/README.md

 - `interactors_mindmap --md`: This will generate only the `interactors.md` file.
 - `interactors_mindmap --html`: This will generate only the `interactors.html` file.
+- `interactors_mindmap --version`: This will show the gem version.
 - `interactors_mindmap --help`: This will show a usage message information.

 ## Development